History of the School

 St Andrew’s Prep continues to be a prep school that prepares girls and boys for Common Entrance and Scholarship entrance to a range of senior schools; Eastbourne College continues to recruit from a very wide range of feeder schools.
 The emphasis on the right school for the right child is paramount in both schools and the promotion of parental choice is a keystone.

 Today St Andrew’s Prep accommodates over 370 children, boys and girls, boarding and day, between the ages of 9 months and 13 years.

-To keep pace with a changing and growing school, facilities and developments over the years have included a four lane 20m indoor pool, a music school, an Art and DT block, various teaching blocks, a pavilion which includes a rifle range, a library, an ICT suite and, most recently, the new Goodwin Sports Hall and dance studio, which was opened in 2016.
+To keep pace with a changing and growing school, vaulable developments have been made to St Andrew’s Prep over the years.
+Most recently, in 2019, the boarding house received a £250,000 refurbishment and the school pavilion underwent a stunning facelift.
+In 2016, the school’s state-of-the-art Goodwin Sports Hall and dance studio was opened by Baroness Tanni Grey-Thompson DBE DL.
+Over time, the school has also enhanced its offering by incorporating a four lane 20m indoor pool, a music school, an Art and DT block, various teaching blocks, a rifle range, a library, and an ICT suite.
 These are all part of an on-going programme of improvements and embellishments for the benefit of the children and staff.